-To meet identity verification standards, the government of Ecuador initiated a project to modernize its identification system with the replacement of its legacy AFIS, which did not meet preconditions for issuing electronic passports.
+To meet identity verification standards, the government of Ecuador initiated a project to modernize its identification system with the replacement of its legacy AFIS, which did not meet preconditions with new ABIS for Biometric Passport Issuance.

 The new biometric passport included a chip for biometric fingerprint and facial recognition scanning.
 The biometric data needed to be in line with the regulations and requirements of the International Civil Aviation Organization (ICAO), which was part of the European Union’s conditions for Ecuador to gain free access to the Schengen zone.

 Forming a tried-and-tested consortium with GSI Setracen and Veridos Mexico, the project took off despite the global pandemic which has paralyzed international travel, rendering meetings, consultations and installations to be carried out remotely.

 Innovatrics Automated Biometric Identification System (ABIS) was deployed, which allowed the seamless migration of 13.7 million records from the legacy databases into an easily accessible and centralized one.